skcode0/saai/README.md

 6. Return transcription and corresponding sentiments to frontend
 7. Frontend displays gif of top sentiment, transcription, and graph of sentiments

+## Overview of how sentiment analysis models were trained
+- Datasets have been processed and cleaned
+  - datasets were converted to Hugging Face Datasets (uploaded to hugging face and saved locally)
+  - labels have been one-hot-encoded (OHE) to reflect on multilabeling (28 sentiments based on GoEmotions)
+  - Merged datasets
+  - Data augmentation (TextAttack) added to certain minority/underrepresented labels
+- 3 models (w/ class weighing to deal with imbalanced datasets) have been trained (saved locally and uploaded to Hugging Face):
+  - Model using only GoEmotions dataset (go)
+  - Model using GoEmotions and 3 other datasets (sources listed down below) (merged)
+  - Model using GoEmotions, 3 other datasets, and data augmentation (only on some minority labels) (augmented)
+- Measured performance metrics on individual sentiment labels
+Note: Even with gtx1080 FP32, training a model with around 90k examples took around 50 min.

 ## Tools/Resources Used:
 - React
 - Front-end VAD by [ricky0123](https://github.com/ricky0123/vad)